ElsevierSoftwareX/SOFTX_2020_238/gstlal-spiir/README.md

  - `cuda-postcoh-hist-trials`: number of time-shifts to collect background histogram, usually set to 100.
 Each time-shift is 0.1 second apart.
  - `cuda-postcoh-detrsp-fname`: the detector response file, which contains the sampled U and arrival time difference matrices, used to generate coherent SNR and skymap.
  - `cuda-postcoh-output-skymap`: threshold to output skymap, normally set to 7.
 If it is set to 0, will not output skymaps at all.
+ - `check-time-stamp`: check if the data is continously flowing in the pipeline.
  - `finalsink-output-prefix`: the prefix for the zerolag output files.
  - `finalsink-background-collection-time`: How long we collect backgrounds for FAR estimations.
 Usually three scales spanning 1week, 1day, or 2hours.
  - `finalsink-background-update-interval`: A FAR mapping is derived from the collected background for each of different scales set above.